zelenski/stanford-cpp-library/DebugHelper/README.md

 this causes it to ignore base class members, and for class such as std::string this is deadly.. ugh.
 I put in a patch into stanfordtypes.py to do the correct calculation where we depend on alignment such as extract key/value pair for map and hashmap, this brought map and hashmap back to working.
+Needed a followup to also fix alignment for struct which is typedef